Thailand

 Technical Assistance to Improve Knowledge and Innovative Policy for Forest Fire Reduction in Northern Thailand

-In addition, the activity will focus on improving the livelihoods for people living near national reserved forests and conservation areas.
 Recognizing that western Cambodia and southern Laos face similar challenges, technical counterparts from these countries will be invited to dissemination workshops to learn from the implemented solutions.
-Through such knowledge sharing, the activity can bolster its impact by expanding awareness of cost effective practices for reducing forest fires among neighboring countries.
+Through such knowledge sharing, the activity can bolster its impact by expanding awareness of cost-effective practices for reducing forest fires in neighboring countries.